neondatabase/website/content/docs/community/contribution-guide.md

 ## Style Guide

-This section outlines the stylistic elements that we try to adhere to in the Neon documentation.
+This section outlines the stylistic elements that we do our best to adhere to in the Neon documentation.

 ### Language